turtle96/taskell/docs/UserGuide.md

 screen and paste it into Taskell.
 Refer to the diagram below for an example of a file-path. <br>

 <p align="center"> <img src="images/filepath_screenshot.png" width="1000"> </br>
-Figure 13: Screenshot of File Explorer in Windows.  <br>
+Figure 13: Screenshot of File Explorer in Windows <br>

-If the specified directory is valid but the file is missing, for example, if you entered `save` C:\Users\Jim\Documents\Project,  and 'C:\Users\Jim\Documents\Project' is valid but 'project' file has not been created, Taskell will create the file for you.<br>
+If the specified directory is valid but the folder is missing, for example, if you entered `save` C:\Users\Jim\Documents\Project,  and 'C:\Users\Jim\Documents\Project' is valid but 'Project' folder has not been created, Taskell will create the folder for you.<br>

 > Take note! <br>
-> * If you only specify a folder name without directory, i.e. `save` project, Taskell will create a file named 'project' within Taskell's own directory.
+> * If you only specify a folder name without directory, i.e. `save` project, Taskell will create a folder named 'project' within Taskell's own directory.
->Whereas `save` C:/Users/Jim/Documents/project will open a file named 'project' within your desktop's Documents folder.
+>Whereas `save` C:/Users/Jim/Documents/project will open a folder named 'project' within your desktop's Documents folder.
 > * Both Windows and Linux OS have restricted symbols that are not allowed for folder names.
 Please be aware of the symbols shown in the table below.